deepkit/deepkit-website2/src/pages/documentation/framework.md

 # Framework

 Deepkit Framework is a highly modular, scalable, and fast TypeScript framework for building web applications, APIs, and microservices.
 It is designed to be as flexible as necessary and as structured as required, allowing developers to maintain high development speeds, both in the short term and the long term.

+## Framework Module

+Deepkit Framework is mainly the `FrameworkModule`, which can be imported in your `App`.
+It brings:

+- Application server
+    - HTTP server
+    - RPC server
+    - Multi-process load balancing
+    - SSL
+- Debugging CLI commands
+- Database Migration configuration/commands
+- Debugging/Profiler GUI via `{debug: true}` option
+- Interactive API documentation (like Swagger)
+- Providers for Logger, Broker
+- Integration Test APIs

 ## Installation